decentralized-identity/sidetree/docs/protocol.md

    Each Sidetree operation is required to show a protocol-specified proof-of-work for it to be recognized as a valid operation.
 Sidetree nodes would simply discard any operations that do not meet the proof-of-work requirements.
 Proof-of-work degrades the ability of bad actors to effectively spam the system.

 # Sidetree Transaction Processing
 A Sidetree transaction represents a batch of operations to be processed by Sidetree nodes.
-Each transaction is assigned a logical incrementing number starting from 1, this _transaction number_ deterministically defines the order of transactions, and thus the order of operations.
-The _transaction number_ is assigned to all Sidetree transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
+Each transaction is assigned a monotonically increasing number (but need not be increasing by one), the _transaction number_ deterministically defines the order of transactions, and thus the order of operations.
+A _transaction number_ is assigned to all Sidetree transactions irrespective of their validity, however a transaction __must__ be  __valid__ before individual operations within it can be processed.
 An invalid transaction is simply discarded by Sidetree nodes.
 The following rules must be followed for determining the validity of a transaction:

 1. The corresponding _anchor file_ must strictly follow the schema defined by the protocol.
 An anchor file with missing or additional properties is invalid.
 1. The corresponding _batch file_ must strictly follow the schema defined by the protocol.
 A batch file with missing or additional properties is invalid.